 Remuneration of the President and CEO

-The Board of Directors decides on the remuneration, benefits and other terms of employment of the President and CEO based on the preparatory work by the Remuneration and HR Committee and according to the guidelines set forth in the Remuneration Policy presented to the General Meeting.
-External market data is used to support the process.
-The Board determines the total remuneration elements of the President and CEO based on market benchmarking and other relevant facts.
+The Board of Directors decides on the remuneration, benefits and other terms of employment of the President and CEO based on the preparatory work by the Remuneration and HR Committee and in accordance with the guidelines set forth in this Remuneration Policy presented to the General Meeting.
+External market data is used to support the process according to our remuneration principles.
+The Board determines the total remuneration elements of the President and CEO based on market benchmarking and other relevant information available.

-The remuneration of the President and CEO is comprised of the fixed base salary (incl. taxable benefits, such as a car and a mobile phone, according to the local legislation and market practice), short- and long-term incentives, pension benefits and customary insurances.
-The fixed annual salary of the President and CEO in 2023 is EUR 797,490.
-The relative proportion of the variable pay elements of the President and CEO at maximum level is 2–3 times the fixed pay.
+The remuneration of the President and CEO is comprised of the total salary (monthly base salary and customary fringe benefits, such as a car and a mobile phone, in accordance with local legislation and market practice), short- and long-term incentives, pension benefits and customary insurances.
+The fixed annual base salary of the President and CEO in 2024 is EUR 900,000.
+The maximum relative proportion of the variable pay elements of the President and CEO is 2–3 times the fixed salary.

 Long-term incentive plan, Performance Share Plan